WLBailey0/WLBailey0/README.md

 - 👋 Hi, I’m @WLBailey0
 - 👀 I’m interested in Java, Web Development, Application Development, & Python
-- 🌱 I’m currently learning full stack Java development
+- 🌱 I’m working on gaining a deeper understanding of full stack development.
 - 💞️ I’m looking to collaborate on ... anything!
 - 📫 I can be reached at WLBailey0@gmail.com